gluehbirnenkopf/blog/_posts/2019-2-12-Building-Images.md

 - Fast - Deploy your changes fast.
 Jib separates your application into multiple layers, splitting dependencies from classes.
 Now you don’t have to wait for Docker to rebuild your entire Java application - just deploy the layers that changed.
 - Daemonless - Reduce your CLI dependencies.
 Build your Docker image from within Maven or Gradle and push to any registry of your choice.
 No more writing Dockerfiles and calling docker build/push.

-Have a look at my [Gradle Spring Boot Hello World](https://github.com/gluehbirnenkopf/Gradle) application to get familar with JIB.
+Feel free to have a look at my [Gradle Spring Boot Hello World](https://github.com/gluehbirnenkopf/Gradle) application to get familar with JIB.